Lysakers/beautiful-jekyll/aboutme.md

 ### my history

-{: .fa fa-graduation-cap}Originally studying IT, i found myself bored of school and jumped of my education.
+<div class="fa fa-graduation-cap">Originally studying IT, i found myself bored of school and jumped of my education.
 For several years i worked in logistics, before returning to IT a few years ago.
-Starting as 1. line support i have worked my way up to Office 365 administrator while still doing some support on 2. line and 3. line level.
+Starting as 1. line support i have worked my way up to Office 365 administrator while still doing some support on 2. line and 3. line level.</div>

 ### more to come